top of page

 The reason that all the scientists focus on how fine tuning is necessary for intelligent observers is because they believe the correct conclusion to draw from fine tuning is that there exists a multiverse, which is an infinite number of unobservable universes where everything possible happens, including the hypothesis that each universe has a different value for every one of the constants.
 We'll discuss the multiverse in much greater depth in a separate mini-series dedicated exclusively to it.
 And when we do, you'll understand why multiverse theory must claim that the values are necessary for intelligent life in particular, not merely atoms, molecules, planets, stars, and so on.

-An infinite number of universes where everything possible happens!
+You may be thinking: An infinite number of universes where everything possible happens!
 While this might sound like science fiction to some, many of the top physicists in the world believe in it.
 Is the problem of fine tuning so serious that it justifies positing something as wild as that?

-It really is, Elie.
+It really is.
 Fine tuning is not a small problem.
 Next time, we're going to explain the underlying conceptual problem fine tuning presents to the current model of scientific thinking that forces scientists to posit something as revolutionary as the multiverse, which is such a massive paradigm shift in how they think about everything.

 bottom of page